Bad Tie Rod Symptoms

 - 3

-Inspect tires for feather wear — run your hand across the tread blocks.
-If they feel sharp in one direction and smooth in the other (like fish scales), toe misalignment from bad tie rod symptoms has worn the tires.
+Inspect tires for feather wear by running your hand across the tread blocks.
+If they feel sharp in one direction and rounded in the other, like a saw blade, toe misalignment from a worn tie rod is the cause.
+Feather wear is directional and distinct from inside or outside edge wear caused by camber issues.

 How to Fix It

 Outer tie rod replacement is DIY-friendly.
-Count the exact number of turns when removing the old end so the new one threads to the same depth — this minimizes the alignment change.
-Always get an alignment after replacement.
+Count the exact number of turns when removing the old end so the new one threads in to the same depth, preserving approximate alignment until a proper alignment can be performed.
+Always use a new jam nut and torque to spec.
+Four-wheel alignment is mandatory after replacement.

 Parts & Tools